Designed to produce high-quality samples as small as a pea

 - Requiring a specially-trained phlebotomist, causing the need for centralized collection sites with large waiting rooms.

-Customer demand has led to exploration of capillary (fingertip) collection, but diagnostic testing usually requires venipuncture, because the nature of capillary collection presents broad obstacles to sample quality:
+Customer demand has led to exploration of capillary (fingertip) blood collection, but diagnostic testing usually requires venipuncture, because the nature of capillary collection presents broad obstacles to sample quality.

 The future of blood testing is quality and convenience combined.